peter-evans/slash-command-dispatch/README.md

 #### `token`

+TODO

+#### `dispatch-token`

 This action creates [repository_dispatch](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#repository_dispatch) and [workflow_dispatch](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch) events.
-The default `GITHUB_TOKEN` does not have scopes to create these events, so a `repo` scoped [PAT](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) is required.
+The default `GITHUB_TOKEN` does not have scopes to create these events, so a `repo` scoped [PAT](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) created on a user with `write` access to the target repository is required.
 If you will be dispatching commands to public repositories *only* then you can use the more limited `public_repo` scope.

 #### `reaction-token`